This information is for homeowners in Northern Ireland.

 Giving back the keys

-If your home is repossessed and sold, but the money from the sale is not enough pay back everything you owe, you must still pay what you owe to your lender.
+If this happens, you must still pay everything you owe to your lender.
 If you have a mortgage indemnity insurer, they may pay some or all of what you owe to the lender.
-This does not cancel the debt.
-You just owe the money to the insurer instead.

 Finding a new place to stay

-Once you need to find a new home, you have options for finding a place to stay.
-You can:
+If you need to find a new home, you can:

-• contact the Housing Executive – they must look into your situation and tell you your options which can include emergency housing or renting from a social landlord
+- contact the Housing Executive – they can tell you your options.
+This can include emergency housing or renting from a social landlord.
+Get advice on what help the Housing Executive should give you.

-• buy another home – it may be hard for you to afford to buy another home if your home was repossessed as you may have to pay a higher deposit or interest rate.
-If you pay off your other mortgage, you may be able to buy a home through co-ownership.
+- buy another home – if you can get another mortgage, you might have to pay a higher deposit or interest rate.
+You might also be able to buy a home through co-ownership.

 Understand your credit rating